kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 - Bk1: 15559

 ### Q139
 A 25-year-old motorcyclist is involved in a head-on collision with a lorry.
 On arrival in A&E he is unable to obey commands, but localises to pain and is able to speak but appears confused.
-He only opens his eyes in response to pain.
+He only opens his eyes *in response to pain*.
-#### Answer: E. 10 - ?
+#### Answer: E. 10 - TRUE
-- E: 2
-- V: 3
-- M: 5
+- E - 2: open to painful stimulus
+- V - 3: inappropriate speech
+- M - 5: localises to pain

 ### Q140
 A 66-year-old man has a fall in the street, hitting his head.
 On initial assessment GCS is 15.
-However, on arrival in A&E he is unable to obey commands and withdraws only from painful stimuli, making incomprehensible sounds and not opening his eyes at all.
+However, on arrival in A&E he is unable to obey commands and *withdraws only from painful stimuli*, making incomprehensible sounds and not opening his eyes at all.
-#### Answer: D. 8 - ?
+#### Answer: D. 8 - *FALSE* = C. 7
-- E: 1
-- V: 2
-- M: 5
+- E - 1: NONE
+- V - 2: incomprehensible sounds
+- M - ~5~ (4: withdraws from pain)

 ### Q141
 A 44-year-old known intravenous drug user (IVDU) is brought to A&E after being found collapsed after a suspected overdose.
-He will not open his eyes in response to commands but does so in response to painful stimuli.
+He will not open his eyes in response to commands but does so in *response to painful stimuli*.
 His pupils are pinpoint.
-His only movement is withdrawal from pain and he doesn't speak.
+His only movement is *withdrawal from pain* and he *doesn't speak*.
-#### Answer: D. 8 - ?
+#### Answer: D. 8 - *FALSE* = C. 7
-- E: 2
-- V: 1
-- M: 5
+- E - 2: open to painful stimuli
+- V - 1: NONE
+- M - ~5~ (4: withdraws from pain)

 ### Q142
 A 29-year-old man involved in a pub brawl is hit over the head with a glass bottle.
 He is able to give a partial history but appears quite confused.
 He opens his eyes when spoken to and moves on command.
-#### Answer: G. 14 - ?
+#### Answer: G. 14 - *FALSE* = F. 13
-- E: 4
+- E: ~4~ (3: open to speech)
-- V: 4
+- V: 4: confused
+- M: 6: obeys commands

+#### Notes
+- Glasgow Coma Scale (GCS) is a system used to record and monitor a patient's level of consciousness
+- There are a total of 15 points, based on three response categories
+	- Best Motor
-- M: 6
+		- 6 = obeys commands
+		- 5 = localises to pain
+		- 4 = withdraws from pain
+		- 3 = abnormal flexion
+		- 2 = abnormal extension
+		- 1 = none
+	- Best Verbal
+		- 5 = orientated
+		- 4 = confused
+		- 3 = inappropriate speech
+		- 2 = incomprehensible sounds
+		- 1 = none
+	- Best Eye-opening
+		- 4 = open spontaneously
+		- 3 = open to speech
+		- 2 = open to painful stimulus
+		- 1 = none
+- GCS = 8 is an *important score* as it is at this point that you consider a patient for intubation as they are unlikely to be able to *protect their airway*

 Q143-144: Theme: Management of Transitional Cell Carcinoma of the Bladder